Cingulara/openrmf-docs/deployments/README.md

 helm template chart/openrmf --output-dir DIR_NAME -n RELEASE_NAME --notes > ./openrmf.yaml
 ```

+## Kubernetes
-For a straight kubernetes (k8s) installation w/o helm go to the kubernetes folder and make the namespace.
+For a straight kubernetes (k8s) installation w/o helm go to the kubernetes folder and make the namespace with the .
 Then deploy all the pieces locally.
 You may have to adjust the services based on your setup.

 # AWS EKS Specifics